dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-07-12-What-Is-The-Miracle.md

 header:
      teaser: /assets/images/wiapost/5194-What-Is-The-Miracle.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![What is the Miracle?](/assets/images/wiapost/5194-What-Is-The-Miracle.jpg)

-## What is the Miracle?
+# What is the Miracle?

 When some hot water falls on the body
 and it burns the body,
 burning didn’t happen because of a miracle.